smartdevelopers-ir/SmartFilePicker/README.md

 ```

 # Donation
-You can support me by donating me with cryptocurrency :)
+You can support me by donating with cryptocurrency :)

 [I glad to support you](https://smartdevelopers-ir.github.io/donate)